bixb922/crank-organ/doc-software/README.md

 The pin definition columns are:
 * Pin number: this cannot be altered and is the hardware pin.
 To change this, you will have to change the JSON template.
 * Program number/midi note indicates a MIDI note which will activate this pin.
 If program number is left blank, any program number in the MIDI file will do.
 If you specify a program number (1 to 128, 1=piano), that specific program number must be present in the MIDI file to make the note sound.
 If you specify 129, that MIDI note number on the percussion/drum channel (channel 10) will activate the note.
-* Rank: Any comment or description, for example a description of the location of the pipe (e.g. "accomp windchest pipe 3")
+* Rank: Any comment or description, for example a description of the location of the pipe (e.g. "bass windchest pipe 3")
 * Register: a register (either hardware or software register) that must be active for the note to sound.
 * Test: Will test this pin.
 No MIDI note needs to be defined nor saved to test the pin.
 It will activate/deactivate the pin several times in succession.